matthieugicquel/tgv/README.md

-# TGV - an EXPERIMENTAL faster bundler and dev server for React Native
+# TGV - an experimental faster bundler and dev server for React Native, built on top of esbuild

-## ⚠️ This will probably not work with your app, and is very incomplete
+**⚠️ This will probably not work with your app, and may never, it's an experiment**

 Known limitations:

-- Only tested with React Native 0.63 and React Native 0.66 for now
+- You'll need a recent React Native version
-- May work with latest hermes (0.9 - with RN 0.66), won't work with previous hermes versions
+- May or may not work with latest hermes (0.9 - with RN 0.66), won't work with previous hermes versions
-- Production bundles are not optimized, they will be bigger than with metro
-- Node >= 16 is required
+- The compatibility between esbuild's output and React Native's JS runtimes is not clear yet, some JS features may break everything

 # Goals

 - A dev server that runs all day long without getting in your way.
 It should handle things like branch switches, `yarn install` smoothly and you should never wait for it
 - Fast bundling (a few seconds) so that OTA deploys (codepush, expo...) are fast
-- Smaller and faster prod bundles thanks to tree-shaking, ES modules scope-hoisting...
+- Smaller and faster prod bundles thanks to tree-shaking and ES modules scope-hoisting
-- When this is done, build on top of it to push the React Native DX further

 # Installation

+TGV requires node >= 16.

-This package is not currently published to npm.
+This package is not yet published to npm.

 ```sh
 git clone git@github.com:matthieugicquel/tgv.git